Skip to content

 Generated SQL

--- The SQL generated by both regular Wrapper and Lambda Wrapper is the same
+-- The SQL generated by both the regular Wrapper and Lambda Wrapper is identical

 SELECT * FROM user WHERE name <> '老王'